yogeshtakeo/BFS_45_Repositary/README.md

 ## Page Scroll Animation is used in the task.

+## Stagger Animation is also used in the task.

 ### Flexbox Layout

 - Utilized for `.section-header` and `.feature-container` for flexible and responsive layouts.